kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 ## Get the balance

-The balance gives you the number of kins available on your account.
+The balance gives you the number of Kin available on your account.
 To get the balance, an asynchronous call is performed with `func balance(completion: @escaping BalanceCompletion)`

 ```swift